MuckRock/documentcloud/README.md

 3. Run the dotenv initialization script - `python initialize_dotenvs.py`
    This will create files with the environment variables needed to run the development environment.
 4. Start the docker images - `export COMPOSE_FILE=local.yml; docker-compose up`
-    -   This will build and start all of the docker images using docker-compose.
-It will bind to port 80 on localhost, so you must not have anything else running on port 80.
+    -   This will build and start all of the DocumentCloud docker images using docker-compose.
+It will attach to the Squarelet network which must be already running.
+You can connect to Squarelet nginx on port 80 and it will serve the pages based on domain as a virtual host.
 The `local.yml` configuration file has the docker-compose details.
+    - If you do `docker-compose down` on Squarelet when none of the other dependent docker-compose sessions (such as DocumentCloud) are running, `docker-compose down` will delete the Squarelet's network.
+You will have to explicitly bring the whole squarelet docker-compose session back up to recreate it and nginx before being able to start a dependent docker-compose session (such as DocumentCloud).
 5. Set `api.dev.documentcloud.org` and `minio.documentcloud.org` to point to localhost - `sudo echo "127.0.0.1 api.dev.documentcloud.org minio.documentcloud.org" >> /etc/hosts`
 6. Enter `api.dev.documentcloud.org/` into your browser - you should see the Django API root page.
 Note that `api` is before `dev` in this URL.
 7. Install and run [Squarelet](https://github.com/muckrock/squarelet) and the [DocumentCloud frontend](https://github.com/muckrock/documentcloud-frontend) following the instructions in their repos to view the full-stack application.